Accenture/mercury/ROADMAP.md

 These 3 features are closely related and thus they will be released together.

-Currently all RPC call returns execution time and round trip latency values.
+Currently RPC call returns execution time and round trip latency values.
 We intend to add a metrics add-on so that performance metrics for all kind of usage patterns (RPC, async, pipeline, callback, streaming and broadcast) will be available for submission to an external metrics visualization system.